baljindersidhu/medical-dashboard-ui/README.md

 ## Template

-The wireframe for this project can be found on [Dribbble](https://dribbble.com/shots/15298655-Vanti/attachments/7053710?mode=media)
+The Vanti 🐙 wireframe for this project can be found on [Dribbble](https://dribbble.com/shots/15298655-Vanti/attachments/7053710?mode=media) designed by [Rafal Olbromski](https://dribbble.com/olbromski)

 ![Template](public/template.webp)